chromiumembedded/java-cef/src/tools/distrib/macosx64/README.txt

 CONTENTS
 --------

-bin         Contains Java archives, native library files and the MainFrame
+bin         Contains the jcef_app whose contents include Java archives and
-            sample application.
+            native library files.

 docs        Contains documentation for the org.cef package.

+tests       Contains the MainFrame sample application.

 USAGE
 -----

 1. Install a 64-bit version of the Oracle Java 7 runtime.
-2. Execute the compile.sh script to compile the MainFrame sample application.
+2. Execute the compile.sh script to compile the MainFrame sample application and insert it into the jcef_app bundle.
-3. Execute the run.sh script to run the MainFrame sample application.
+3. Launch jcef_app to run the MainFrame sample application.

 Please visit the JCEF Website for additional usage information.